Live from Daryl's House: History

 The first web show was a solo production which featured Hall and his backing band playing "Everything Your Heart Desires".
 It was not until the second episode that the show introduced its guest star format.
 Hall's long-time performing and songwriting partner John Oates (of the band Hall & Oates) was the first guest on the show with a Christmas episode entitled "Trimming the Tree".

 Hall created Live from Daryl's House as a refuge from live touring on the road.
 He stated in an interview with Rolling Stone magazine that he wanted to bring the world to him, for a change.
 Hall wanted the opportunity to collaborate with contemporary artists, and this is his vehicle in which to do so.

 Live from Daryl's House originally appeared on the program's website in November 2007.
 The initial episode was completely funded by Hall.
 In subsequent shows, costs were defrayed by corporate sponsors like Uline.
-Although some of those sponsored episodes are no longer available for viewing on the archive section of LFDH's website, they can still be found on YouTube and torrent trackers.
 In addition to corporate sponsorship, Hall routinely plugged local restaurants that provided catering for the shows.
 Often, the chef would teach Hall and the guest artist how to prepare at least one of the dishes that were served.
 When the program gained popularity, Hall's Good Cop Bad Cop Productions company signed two syndication deals (with Tribune being the most notable).
 In 2012, the Viacom-owned Palladia network took over the finances with help from a deal arranged by executive producer Jonathan Wolfson (Hall & Oates manager).

 In July 2018, BMG announced a new partnership with Live from Daryl's House.
 The agreement included worldwide rights to the entire 82-episode collection filmed from 2007 to 2016.
 The show's new production began in the fall of 2018 and was executive produced by Daryl Hall and Jonathan Wolfson for Good Cop Bad Cop Productions, and Joe Thomas and Bob Frank for BMG.
 Domenic Cotter of Sound Off Productions continued as the show's producer.

 Episodes

-As of November 2020, 84 episodes of Live from Daryl's House have been filmed.
+As of November 2025, 91 episodes of Live from Daryl's House have been broadcast.